bobsub218/Polkadot-rust-project/README.md

 # Polkadot-rust-project
-Example of building a parachain
+Example of building a parachain.

 Ogni parachain è compilato in due eseguibili: